International branch campus: Malaysia

+Qatar

 Qatar's Education City was developed to attract top programs, primarily from the United States in order to enhance the educational offerings in the country.
 While IBCs in Education City remain private institutions, the construction of Education City was funded through the royal family's Qatar Foundation for Education, Science and Community Development.
 As of 2022, there are seven international universities (six American, one French) with programs available at IBCs in the Education City, in addition to one Qatari university.
-The curriculum is taught in English and features the traditional U.S. model of general education.
-Students can enroll in courses from multiple IBCs at one time.
 The eight institutions in Education City include: